maybebyte/anthesis/os.md

 Check out [LibreHunt](https://librehunt.org/).
-LibreHunt does a good job of explaining the merits of FLOSS and suggests Linux distributions based on how you answer its questionnaire.
+LibreHunt does a good job of explaining the merits of FLOSS and suggests Linux distributions based on how the questionnaire is answered.

 ## What I use